Geddy-Wendot/PixelCloak/CONTRIBUTING.md

-# Contributing to SecureVent
+# Contributing to PixelCloak

-Thank you for your interest in contributing to SecureVent!
+Thank you for your interest in contributing to PixelCloak!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct